vinayvmathad/M3_Grp14/Project_1/1_Requirements/README.md

   |LR02|All led off at the same time      | HR02 |
   |LR03|All led on in clockwise manner    | HR03 |
   |LR04|All led on in Anticlockwise manner| HR04 |
+  * Features
+  * Used to Unlock and lock the car door without any key.
+* Swot Analysis:
+  * Strengths:
+    * Convenience.
+Not having to fumble with a key in a handbag or pocket or a keypad on a door (remember those?) is a major selling point of this technology.
+    * Security.
+Since you can gain entry so much quicker, you spend less time out in the open where someone might try to rob or hijack you.
+    * Remote starting.
+With remote start offered on the best of these systems, you can lock or unlock the door while it's parked in your driveway.
+  * Weakness:
+    * Leaving the engine running.
+People have exited their vehicles without realizing the engine is still running, which is especially dangerous in enclosed spaces.
+    * Forgetting to select park.
+People might miss that the engine is still running and get out of the car to open a gate, not realising the vehicle is not in park.
+The car can roll away and cause damage, injury, or death.
+    * Could be hacked.
+Security is improving, but some systems have been susceptible to hacking and cars have been stolen this way.
+  * Opurtunities:
+    * Deals increment of worldwide auto deals industry has activated car keyless passage frameworks advertise.
+    * Financial scenery around the globe and positive deals position raised interest of the part.
+  * Threats:
+    * Could be hacked
+    * Failure of Machine/Remote.